 Getting a chance to meet new friends and find people who share your interests is a huge opportunity to explore your passions from a whole new angle.
-If you’re not already in the Schools App, be sure to join.
+If you’re not already in the Admitted Rams Community, be sure to join.
 It’s a digital forum where you can connect with other admitted students and join interest-based groups.
 Next, take a look at the hundreds of clubs and organizations already active on campus.
 You’re sure to find people passionate about the same things you are, and there are plenty of opportunities to explore new interests, too.

 #2: Get oriented.

 Ram Orientation may be the best way to get comfortable with campus and to make sure you’re on track for your first day of class.
 Attending your orientation session is ideal for calming your pre-college nerves, meeting some of your future classmates, and getting acquainted with the campus itself.
 Freshmen will stay in a campus residence hall, get invaluable academic advising, and register for their first semester of classes.
 Orientation is already in full swing, but you can still register if needed.
 Take a look at a sample itinerary, too.

 #3: Get excited about your new home and roommate.

 Wherever you’ve landed with your housing, there’s a lot to think about.
 What you should bring (and what you should leave home), how you’ll decorate your space, and how you’ll get moved in and settled are just a few of the things that might be on your mind.
 But perhaps the biggest thing you’re thinking about is who you’ll be living with.
 Whether you’ve gotten your roommate assignment or not, try to imagine how much fun you’ll have doing all those things together.
 Living with someone new is bound to add some nerves, but it’s also exciting to think about having a built-in BFF to explore CSU with!
 Read up on some of our roommate tips before you move in, and get an inside look at living on campus.